Why My Family Loves Blue Mountain

 Ontario for all year round family fun.
 One of our extended family favourite weekend away go-to destinations for many years has been Blue Mountain, just outside Collingwood.

-We have visited Blue Mountain in the past as part of our extended family “cousins weekends” during the summer months, where my siblings and cousins from my Dad’s side of the family book out a bunch of suites in the Village – hopefully beside each other – and go with all our kids for a super crazy, fun weekend of mini golf, relaxing, cooking, dining out, hiking, reconnecting, walking and breathing the fresh air!
+We have visited Blue Mountain, situated on a section of the Niagara Escarpment, in the past as part of our extended family “cousins weekends” during the summer months, where my siblings and cousins from my Dad’s side of the family book out a bunch of suites in the Village – hopefully beside each other – and go with all our kids for a super crazy, fun weekend of mini golf, relaxing, cooking, dining out, hiking, reconnecting, walking and breathing the fresh air!

 In the winter months, we love taking in the outdoor activities such as tubing and for my kids, well they are learning how to ski there and I could not be more proud!